- Last Updated: 20 July 2015

 Introduction to Physical Anthropology

 An introductory survey of the basic principles, concepts, assumptions, theories, and vocabulary of human evolution and world archaeology.
 General Education: Physical and Biological Sciences Three lecture; Three lab.

 Introduction to Cultural Anthropology

-Principles of cultural and social anthropology, with illustrative materials from a variety of cultures.
+Principles of cultural and social anthropology, with illustrative materials from a variety of cultures with a focus on globalization.
 The nature of culture; social, political, and economic systems; religion, aesthetics and language.
-General Education: Social and Behavioral Sciences, Arts & Humanities.
+General Education: Arts and Humanities; Social and Behavioral Sciences.
 Special Requirements: Contemporary Global/International Awareness or Historical Awareness; Ethnic/Race/Gender Awareness.
 Three lecture.

 ANT 103 (3)

 An introductory survey of the basic history, concepts, assumptions, theories, and vocabulary of linguistic anthropology and their application within the discipline.
 General Education: Social and Behavioral Sciences.
 Special Requirements: Ethnic, Race and Gender Awareness; Global/International Awareness or Historical Awareness.
 Three lecture.

 History, methods, and theory of archeology with an emphasis on modern techniques of studying prehistoric and historic populations and their cultural remains.
 General Education: Social and Behavioral Science.
 Three lecture.

 Ethnohistorical survey of the American Southwest culture area, focusing on selected Pueblo and non-Pueblo peoples.
 This course is designed to expose the student to the richness of traditional Southwestern cultures in order to stimulate an appreciation for the Native history and ethnic diversity of the region.
 General Education: Social and Behavioral Sciences.
 Special Requirements: Ethnic/Race/Gender Awareness, Contemporary Global/International Awareness or Historical Awareness.
 Three lecture.